qqliu/batch-dynamic-kcore-decomposition/gbbs/README.md

 Organization
 --------

-This repository contains code for our SPAA paper "Theoretically Efficient Parallel Graph Algorithms Can Be Fast and Scalable" (SPAA'18).
+This repository contains code for the SPAA paper "Theoretically Efficient Parallel Graph Algorithms Can Be Fast and Scalable" (SPAA'18).
 It includes implementations of the following parallel graph algorithms: